Drunin-Martin/QA-Test-Cases-and-Bugs/Bugs.md

 📌 Leads to bad user experience and loss of trust.

-🛠️  Suggested Fix:
+🛠️ **Suggested Fix:**

-Prevent multiple removals on the same item by disabling the "Remove" button after the first click.
+✔️ Prevent multiple removals on the same item by disabling the "Remove" button after the first click.

 **-------------------------------------------------------------------------------------------------------------------------------------------------------------**

-🐞 Bug ID: BUG-0041
+🐞 Bug ID: BUG-0044
 - Title: Pagination in Shopping Cart with Manually Increased Item Quantity
-- Environment:

 🖥️**Environment**